Pylons/deform/docs/glossary.rst

      scope of a field object is generally limited to the scope of a single HTTP request, so field objects are often used to maintain state information during the request.

-   renderer
-     A function which accepts a logical template name and a set of keywords, and which returns the rendering of a widget template.

    default renderer
      The template :term:`renderer` used when no other renderer is